jonjozwiak/openstack/director-examples/nested-virt-on-nova/README.md

   ```
 virt-install -n l2guest -r 2048 --os-type=linux --os-variant=rhel7 \
   --disk /var/lib/libvirt/images/rhel-guest-image-7.2-20151102.0.x86_64.qcow2,device=disk,bus=virtio \
-  -w bridge=virbr0,model=virtio
+  -w bridge=virbr0,model=virtio  \
   --disk path=/var/lib/libvirt/images/l2guest.iso,device=cdrom \
   --vnc --noautoconsole --import

 virsh console l2guest
+### Be patient and wait after you see the login screen to see cloud init finish
-# You should be able to connet with either root or cloud-user
+# You should be able to connect with either root or cloud-user
 # with the password set in the CI data

 # Validate external connectivity
 ping 8.8.8.8